gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 - Another possible solution: apply genetic algorithm or other kinds to optimize the network structure

 ## 7. Acknowledgement
 Thank Dr. Bradly Alicea for mentoring and holding weekly meetings.
 Also thank Stefan Dvoretskii, Jessse Parent, and Ankit Gupta for giving suggestions.
+[Link to the group github repo](https://github.com/Orthogonal-Research-Lab/GSoC-Braitenberg-Vehicles)

 Thanks [Google Summer of Code](https://summerofcode.withgoogle.com) and [INCF](https://www.incf.org) for opening the topic about modeling neural development, and reviewing my proposal on that topic.